 The single most important difference is that print books have static layouts that once printed do not change, whereas ebooks have dynamic layouts.
 This is because most ebooks are formatted with re-flowable text.

 What is re-flowable text?
 It is “the ability to automatically wrap words in a document to the next line as the user changes the window size and thereby relocates the right margin of the page” (ref: pcmag.com).
 If you want to see this in action, open your book in Microsoft Word and go to Menu View > Web Layout.
 You will notice that there aren’t “pages”, per se.
 Now resize your screen smaller, then larger.
-You will see the text “wrap” to adjust to the size of the screen.
+You will see the text “wrap” to adjusts to the size of the screen.

-Because the ebook text “flows” to adjusts to the size of the screen, ebooks do not have pages as in a print book.
+Because the ebook text “flows” to adjust to the size of the screen, ebooks do not have pages as in a print book.
 Since they do not have pages, they do not have page numbers.
 As they do not have page numbers, one cannot use page numbers as a means of navigating and referencing in a table of contents or index.
 Instead, one has a table of contents that is hyperlinked to the individual chapters and/or sections of the book.
 Instead of an index, the reader will use the ereader’s search function to search for specific words or topics.

-As ebooks do not have pages, there are a few other things found in ebooks are different in print books.
+As ebooks do not have pages, there are a few other things found in ebooks that are different in print books.
 There aren’t headers or footers in an ebook.
 Footnotes become “endnotes”.
 Also, to ensure the predictability of placement, images must be in line with the text and centered.
 Most eReaders at this time do not accept charts, tables, and columns, so these must be converted into an image first.